- The Washington Times - Monday, February 16, 2026

 “We tried the exact same thing, but nobody mistook that for maintaining the filibuster,” said Sen. Brian Schatz, Hawaii Democrat.
 “That is going nuclear.”

-He was referring to Senate Democrats’ effort to create a filibuster carve-out to pass President Biden’s voting overhaul bill, which would have created automatic voter registration and expanded mail-in voting, among other things.
+He was referring to Senate Democrats’ effort to create a filibuster carve-out to pass President Biden’s voting overhaul bill, which would have created automatic voter registration and expanded mail-in voting.

 Procedurally, that involved an effort to change the rules to limit amendments, motions or points of order on the bill, which Republicans argued was effectively nuking the filibuster.
-The effort failed because of opposition from then Democratic Sens.
-Kyrsten Sinema and Joe Manchin.
+The effort failed because of opposition from Sens.
+Kyrsten Sinema of Arizona and Joe Manchin III of West Virginia, who were Democrats at the time.

-If Republicans want to enforce the talking filibuster, they would be confronted with the same decision about changing the rules to prevent Democrats from offering unlimited amendments or motions to extend their filibuster.
+Enforcing the talking filibuster would raise the same question about changing the rules to prevent Democrats from offering unlimited amendments or motions to extend their filibuster.

-As Mr. Thune has pointed out, there are not enough GOP votes for that.
+As Mr. Thune has pointed out, Republicans do not have enough votes for that.

 That’s the “quagmire” behind the talking filibuster, as Michael A. Fragoso, a former chief counsel for Sen. Mitch McConnell and the Senate Judiciary Committee, explained in a National Review op-ed.